Board of Equalization (BOE)-Notice of Change

 Once the Board of Supervisors has ratified the Hearing Officers decision, a notice of the final decision will be mailed to the petitioner from the Yavapai County Board of Equalization within 10 days of that date.

-* A property owner who is dissatisfied with the valuation or classification of the property as fixed by the County Board, or a Petitioner whose Petition is denied, in whole or in part, may appeal directly to court within sixty days after the date of mailing of the decision, or by December 15, whichever is later.
+* A property owner who is dissatisfied with the valuation or classification of the property as fixed by the County Board, or a Petitioner whose Petition is denied, in whole or in part, may directly appeal the State Tax Court within sixty calendar days after the date of mailing of the decision, or by December 15, whichever is later.

 Arizona Tax Court